infopark/theme_scriv-uno/README.md

 After installing your app, you can activate the scrivito edit view.

-- Go to `http://localhost:3000/login` to log in or yuse the `My Flap` on right border
+- Go to `http://localhost:3000/login` to log in or use the `My Flap` on right border
 - Use `login` as username and `password` as password
 - Create a working copy and select `edit`

 Now you can edit your content.

-To change the system to log in, look in the `session_controller.rb` and change the method `valid_credentials?(login, password)`.
-Here you can insert a log in against crm, oauth or ticketing systems.
+To change the system login, look in the `session_controller.rb` and change the method `valid_credentials?(login, password)`.
+Here you can insert a login for the crm, oauth or ticketing systems.